 4. Create and Collect Design Elements

-The visual representations of your company is the thing that makes up your visual brand.
+The visual representations of your company are the thing that makes up your visual brand.
 It is the design components that make it easier for clients to recognize and remember you.

-These design components assist brand’s individuality and personality:
+These design components assist the brand’s individuality and personality:

 - Fonts and typography